abiswas3/Verifiable-Differential-Privacy/README.md

 **Attention**: In this repository we simulate inter server communication in a single thread via a for loop.
 A more practical setting is to follow [this example](https://github.com/henrycg/heavyhitters) and setup multiple servers (and adapt the interfaace).
 For the purposes of prototyping we did not find this necessary.

+**Attention**: In this repository we use finite field discrete logarithm.
+It is advisable to use an elliptic curve implementation instead.
+It does not effect the correctness of the claims in the paper however.
+In the coming future we will transition into using ECC.

 ## Getting Started

 Make sure you have a working rust and cargo installation